Hex key: Nomenclature

 and as "Unbrako" key or wrench in Scandinavia (originally a Pennsylvania company established in 1911, in 2008 acquired by Deepak Fasteners Limited).
 In Italy, it is known as brugola, for the company Officine Egidio Brugola (established 1926).
+In 1946 Egidio Brugola patented an important variant with a spiral shank.

 The term "hex-head" is sometimes used to refer to this type of drive, but this use is not consistent with its more conventional use referring to external-wrenching hexagons.

 Sizing

 Hex keys are measured across-flats (AF), which is the distance between two opposite (parallel) sides of the hexagon.

 Metric

-Standard metric sizes are defined in ISO 2936:2014 "Assembly tools for screws and nuts—Hexagon socket screw keys", also known as DIN 911, and, measured in millimeters (mm) are:
+Standard metric sizes are defined in ISO 2936:2014 "Assembly tools for screws and nuts—Hexagon socket screw keys", also known as DIN 911.

+The full set of defined sizes are: